thirdtank/adrs.cloud/notes.md

 X Clean up the listing page
 X Form needs better graphics for arrows
 X Allow drafts to omit some data
-* Style form errors
+X Style form errors
-* Better dates
 * Replace & Refine
 * Tags
 * Confirm reject or publish

 # Framework Next Steps

+* Better dates/timezones
 * Asset hashing
 * Seed data sucks
 * Testing?

-* File Layout
-  - models have to be "naked" e.g. Account, etc.
-  - this means that having other things not be naked is potentiall problematic.

-## Forms

-* A new form has validation errors
-  - server-rendered errors should not be rendered
-  - CSS selectors will assume the `<form>` has an attribute indicating it's been submitted and that attribute won't be there
+* How to manage JavaScript?
+* Form Validation JS/Web Components?
+* Things are verbose - is there a way to simplify w/out turning it into PHP/Rails?
+* Using pattern matching is potentially annoying when there is a match error - the exception has no useful info in it.